gtd/tm_syntax_highlighting/README.md

 In order for this plugin to properly copy the syntax CSS files from ultraviolet, ultraviolet must already be installed.
 In other words, you need to install ultraviolet before installing this plugin.

 ## CSS Generators

+### Rails 3 Generator (gem v1.1.x)

+Currently the Rails 3 generator just generates all the syntax files.
+Rails 3 generators are quite powerful, but complex, so I haven't had a chance to figure out how to add any options yet.
+Shouldn't be hard to just delete the ones you don't want though.

+    # generate all the ultraviolet css theme files in public/stylesheets/syntax/*
+    $ script/generate syntax_css

+### Rails 2 Generator (gem v1.0.x)

 The plugin comes with a generator for the stylesheets for the different themes.